Posts

 Image

-Krishna says that the demonic person thinks, “I have acquired this today and I shall now fulfill this desire of mine.
+K rishna says that the demonic person thinks, “I have acquired this today and I shall now fulfill this desire of mine.
 This is mine, and tomorrow I shall have even more (16.13).
 I have killed this enemy and will slay other enemies too.
 I am the ruler among men; I am the enjoyer, I am perfect, powerful and happy (16.14).
 I am wealthy and well-born; Who else is equal to me?
 I will sacrifice, I will give, I will rejoice.”
 In this way, demonic persons are deluded by ignorance (16.15).
-This behaviour is usually seen as 'success'.
-This is the language of ahankaar (sense of doership) which survives on comparison with others.
+In today’s world, this is often confused with ‘success’.
+This is the language of ahankaar (sense of doership) which thrives on comparison with others.
 A demonic person is gripped by ahankaar which gets a boost when success is attained in terms of acquiring more wealth when compared with others; when enemies are defeated or when one feels like a ruler after reaching the peak of the ladder.
-Comparison drives desires which includes the desire to have more and the desire to have sensual gratification.
-But there is
+Comparisons can be used to improve ourselves by learning from people and situations.
+On the flipside, comparison dri...

 221. Ends Shouldn't Justify Means